Year 3's Summer Term Curriculum

 There are various ways you can support your child with their learning at home.
 Please see some suggested ideas below for each subject:

-, we continue to practise calculations of the four operations (addition, subtraction, multiplication and division) during our fluency sessions to build accuracy.
+In maths, we continue to practise calculations of the four operations (addition, subtraction, multiplication and division) during our fluency sessions to build accuracy.
 We encourage that you continuously use the their maths homework as an opportunity to talk about their work in school.
 Maths can be seen everywhere, so please talk to them about amounts and getting change back when shopping, discuss timetables and time duration when travelling, and talk about the use of different geometric shapes and lines when looking at artwork.

-, we will look at Plants in the first half term, then Light in the second half.
+In science, we will look at Plants in the first half term, then Light in the second half.

 During our plant topic, the children will identify and describe the functions of different parts of flowering plants: roots, stem / trunk, leaves and flowers.
 They will also be given the opportunity to investigate the way in which water is transported within plants, set up simple practical enquiries, and conduct comparative and fair tests.